 The unrelenting dog days of summer are here and just in time comes our dog grooming tips to help you keep your pet looking (and feeling) her absolute best!

-While the more adventurous of you may plan swimming with the pooches, summers call for taking extra care of your doggo.
+While the more adventurous of you may plan swimming with the pooches, the summer and rainy seasons call for taking extra care of your doggo.

 Grooming is an important part of a dog’s health care.
 It not only helps check any nagging issues your dog may have but also makes for that much-needed bonding time.
 Bathing and grooming your dog not only keep your pets clean and healthy but you and your home as well.

-Bent nails may cause discomfort to your dog’s paws, dental cavities can lead to tooth loss, and unruly coat may become a breeding ground for ticks and fleas.
+A long-haired dog may also need clipping and hair trimming.
 While it may seem that your dog is taking care of those needs by himself, please try to have a routine for basic grooming – brushing, bathing, trimming, etc.

-These DIY tips would also come in handy if you can’t afford expensive groomers or situations like COVID-19 are not allowing you to visit them.
+These DIY pet grooming tips will help you establish an at-home grooming routine with your dog.
+They would also come in handy if you can’t afford expensive professional groomers or situations like COVID-19 lockdowns are not allowing you to visit them.

 1. Water – Keeping yourself and your dog hydrated goes a long way in preventing heat strokes and promoting overall wellness.